Rory O'Donnell, 1st Earl of Tyrconnell: Rome

 In early July 1608, Tyrconnell travelled to Ostia, a coastal town fifteen miles west of Rome, in order to "make holiday and take a change of air".
-He was accompanied by his brother Cathbarr, Hugh O'Neill, 4th Baron Dungannon, and Donal O’Carroll, Vicar General of Killaloe.
+He was accompanied by his brother Caffar, Hugh O'Neill, 4th Baron Dungannon, and Donal O’Carroll, Vicar General of Killaloe.
 Unfortunately, the men "all agreed that that particular place [was] one of the worst and most unhealthy for the climate in all Italy".
 Tyrconnell became ill on 18 July, and shortly afterwards he died in Rome on 28 July 1608.
 He was buried the next day in San Pietro in Montorio.
 His magnificent funeral was funded by the Marqués de Aytona, Spanish ambassador to Rome, who provided Tyrconnell's younger sister Nuala with 300 crowns.
 His funeral, which took place on the feast of St Martha, was described as "large and splendid... in grand procession... ordered by his Holiness the Pope, and on either side of the body there were large numbers of lighted waxen torches and sweet, sad, sorrowful singing."
 His funeral "may have passed south from the Borgo district where he had lived, along Via della Lungara on the west bank of the Tiber to San Pietro in Montorio."
 Tadhg O'Cianan may have taken artistic liberties in describing the funeral.